occrg/chord-sheet-creator/README.md

 ## To Do
 This is a list of things to do for the project, not including implementing the "future functionality" above.
 1. Ensure consistent code formatting.
+1. Experiment with when absolute units should be used.
+Current thinking is that they should be used for padding and margins.
+Font sizes, minimum widths should use relative.
+1. Clean up file structure.
 1. Move URLs linked in application to be environment variables.
 1. Automatically detect lines in lyric submissions which are names of a segment or are chord lines.
 1. Denote which fields are required.